Northern Lights: Canadian National Conservatory of Music

 Andrew has won numerous awards including the Cora B. Ahren’s Award, The Cultural achievement award presented by Mayor Sylvia Sutherland and the Peterborough City Council, and other prizes in competitions.
-He is also a composer with many piano pieces published by Mayfair Montgomery Music in the ‘Canadian Contemporary Repertoire Series‘ (Levels 1, 2, 3, 4 and 5) and in the ‘Northern Lights Series‘ (Pre reader – Grades 5, 6 and 7).
-All of Andrew’s compositions that are in the Canadian Contemporary Repertoire Series are approved for Conservatory Canada’s Contemporary Idioms Examinations.*
+He is also a composer with many piano pieces published by Wanless Music in the Pianozzazz Series, Novus Via in the Canadian Contemporary Repertoire Series, the New Millennium Series and in the Northern Lights Series.
+Almost all of Andrew’s graded compositions are approved for Conservatory Canada’s Contemporary Idioms Examinations.*